 For the business sectors, Green Bar Reports were in use during the 1980s which was the earliest applied forms of business intelligence.

-The later 90s saw many reporting software companies including the open source and free reporting software programs as well.
-They helped the users in experiencing a diverse style of reporting involving advanced data visualization and business intelligence techniques.
+The late 90s saw many reporting software companies introducing the open source and free reporting software programs as well.
+These software helped the users in experiencing a diverse style of reporting involving advanced data visualization and business intelligence techniques.

 AI-enabled reporting and Geo-reporting are a widespread phenomenon of bars and charts-based reporting practices today.